CountFinessian/Antonio/notes.md

 Get the Inteliji Idea for the Java IDE

 3. Why Java is portable and fast
+Compiled code: fast
+Interpreted code: portable

 Java is a compiled and interperted language, compiled code is portable and fast.
 The Java source code is first compiled into binary byte code, then a JRE runs the application So you can proablby share this binary byte code with the homies and they can run it on any JVM.

+Inline functions, are used when they are callled multiple times.
+C++ doesn't have heaursitc statistics
+Hotspot VM recompiles code while it's running.
+Generational garbage collection:
+ethier need memory onetime or everytime.

 4. How to compile and run Java code
 By hitting the green arrow on InteliJ
-Java name is the same name as the class name MyClass and MyClass.Java One parameter, which is a string array. public static void main (String...args)
+Java name is the same name as the class name MyClass and MyClass.Java = source file, MyClass.class = executable file One parameter, which is a string array. public static void main (String...args).

+public class SimpleJavaClass {
+	public static void main (String [] args) {
+		System.out.println("Hello BYU!);
+	}
+}
+A function that is inside of a class is a method.

+In Java, everything goes into a class.

 5. The primitive data types available in Java
 Java has eight primitivie types: four signed integral types, two floating-point types, char and boolean.